 Females mature as early as 3 years old, giving birth for the first time at 4.
 Males are able to hold a territory at 8-9 years old.
 Life expectancy is less clear, the oldest known female is 21 years old but some research carried out has shown maximum ages of 23 years for males and females.

 Breeding occurs over the summer months.
 Mature males are highly territorial and aggressive in their defence.
 On the Auckland Islands males occupy a beach in late November and pregnant females congregate at nearby haul-outs.
 Several days prior to giving birth to a single pup, females move to the breeding beach.

 Females form into harems of up to 25 and are attended by a single dominant bull.
 Challenger and bachelor bulls remain around the periphery and occasionally challenge the dominant bull.

 Females give birth to a single pup every 1-2 years.
 Pupping begins in early December and ceases by the second week in January at which time the remaining bulls disperse and the harems break-up.
 Pups are born on the beach but are moved by their mothers to nearby vegetation after about six weeks.

 The females then spend the next year alternating between foraging trips to sea and periods on land suckling their pups.
 Pups form pods near the periphery of harems while their mothers are at sea for warmth and protection.

 Pups are dependent on their mothers for milk and protection for the first year of their lives.
 While mothers are at sea feeding, pups are alone.
 This is natural but they are particularly vulnerable to disturbance during these periods, so please keep your distance.

 Sharks are the New Zealand sea lions most likely predators.
 This is based on presence of wounds consistent with these predators.
-Pups are most vulnerable and it is also known that on occasions pups have been attacked by adult males of their own species.
+Pups are the most vulnerable.
+In addition to sharks, on occasion pups have been attacked by adult males of their own species.